Diabetes can’t be explained as well as most of us would like it to be.

-This type is far more common and the majority of diabetics are actually type II.
+This type is far more common and the majority of diabetics are actually typed II.
 In fact, it accounts for 90% of cases on a worldwide level.

 And, unfortunately, much like type I, this disease is also at least partially hereditary.

-But it too is linked to several lifestyle factors which can contribute to its appearance, and this includes obesity.
+But it too is linked to several lifestyle factors that can contribute to its appearance, and this includes obesity.

 In one particular study, 73% of those who had type II diabetes also had moderate to high genetic risk factors.